fivedbrothers/nodegraph/docs/examples/ex_menu.rst

 Menu Examples
 #############

-Examples for customizing context menus in NodeGraphQt.
+Examples for customizing context menus in nodegraph.

 Default Context Menu
 ********************

-The ``NodeGraphQt.NodeGraph`` has a default context menu with a few essential menu commands built when initialized it can be accessed with the :meth:`NodeGraph.context_menu` function.
+The ``nodegraph.NodeGraph`` has a default context menu with a few essential menu commands built when initialized it can be accessed with the :meth:`NodeGraph.context_menu` function.